 The SOC 2 readiness assessment is a process to determine your organization’s level of preparation for the formal SOC 2 audit.
-The assessment will allow your team to resolve any issues or gaps in your data security, and give you the best chance of success for achieving SOC 2 compliance.
+The assessment will allow your team to resolve any issues or gaps in your data security regime, and give you the best chance of success for achieving SOC 2 compliance.

 To prepare for your SOC 2 assessment, evaluate your organization’s internal controls and control environment.
-This will help protect your organization from financial, strategic, and reputational risks; and will help you pass audits by assuring that your business’ basics remain effective and efficient.
+This will help to protect your organization from financial, strategic, and reputational risks; and will help you pass audits by assuring that your business’ basics remain effective and efficient.

 Why Do I Need SOC 2 Compliance?